BrianStritch/Brian-Stritch-P5-BS_Auto_parts/README.md

 Please see the w3c-validation.md file for the full breakdown of the HTML W3C validation testing done for this site.
 You can click[**here**]() to reach the file.

+#### PYTHON

+The automated tool yapf has been used to assist in the erradification of linting errors in the python files throughout this application.

+All python files have been tested using pep8 online testing platform and all errors have been removed and pep8 testing has passed.
+Please see the pep8 testing file for the full breakdown of the pep8 testing done for this site.
+You can click[**here**](./README/pep-8_testing.md) to reach the file.

 #### JavaScript
 JS Hint was used to ensure that the JavaScript used in the website had no errors.